Virginia Labor Laws Guide

 Tipped minimum wage in Virginia

-According to federal law and the Internal Revenue Service (IRS), tips are certain amounts of money that are freely provided by customers to employees.
+According to federal law and the Internal Revenue Service (IRS), tips are amounts of money that customers freely provide to employees.

-The tipped minimum wage is not regulated under Virginia laws.
-Therefore, employers can offer a tipped position to employees, but the total of tips earned and what employers contribute must at least amount to the regular minimum wage of $11.
+However, the tipped minimum wage isn’t regulated under Virginia laws, so the federal rules apply — tipped employees are entitled to at least $2.13 per hour.
+Therefore, employers can offer a tipped position to employees, but the total of tips earned and what employers contribute must at least amount to the regular minimum wage of $12.41.

-Virginia law doesn’t regulate a common practice related to tips — tip pooling (or tip sharing).
+Virginia law doesn’t regulate tip pooling (or tip sharing), a common practice related to tips.
 This means that Virginia employers can require employees to participate in tip pools.

-The practice refers to all tipped employees sharing a portion of their tips in order for a part to be distributed to employees who usually don’t receive tips, such as:
+The practice refers to all tipped employees sharing a portion of their tips for a part to be distributed to employees who usually don’t receive tips, such as:

 Additionally, even if an employer doesn’t require tip pooling, employees can enter into agreements about tip distribution among themselves.